eclipse-embed-cdt/web-jekyll/pages/debug/qemu.md

   ![The QEMU preferences page]({{ site.baseurl }}/assets/images/2018/qemu-preferences.png)

 - click the **Restore Defaults** button
-- the plug-in will suggest the default values computed when Eclipse started; if a new version of GNU MCU Eclipse QEMU was installed while Eclipse was active, restart Eclipse and click again the Restore Defaults button
+- the plug-in will suggest the default values computed when Eclipse started; if a new version of xPack QEMU Arm was installed while Eclipse was active, restart Eclipse and click again the Restore Defaults button
 - check the *Executable:* field; it must define the name of the QEMU executable; in most cases it should be already set correctly; if not, edit it to match the correct name;
 - check the *Folder:* field; it must point to the actual folder where the xPack QEMU Arm was installed on your system, for example `/Users/ilg/opt/xPacks/qemu-arm/<version>/bin` on macOS
 - click the **OK** button